SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 (setout stdout)
 ~~~

-The currently active channels numbers are in symbols FNIN and FNOUT.
+The currently active channels numbers are saved to symbols FNIN and FNOUT
+as soon as they're changed.

+## Opening files

 New channels are created by OPEN to access files: